What Is and Isn’t in Your E-Liquid

 Propylene glycol (PG)

-PG is another diluent which, along with the nicotine, is responsible for that satisfying throat hit you get from your vape juice.
+PG is another diluent which, along with the nicotine, is responsible for that satisfying throat hit you get from your favorite vape juice flavor.
 It is a colorless and almost odorless type of alcohol.

 Higher PG e-liquids are not as thick as high VG juices, and the clouds aren’t as big either.
 But PG is partly responsible for the cigarette-like ‘throat hit’ you get immediately after inhaling your vape juice.
 This makes high PG e-liquids popular with smokers who have just switched to vaping.